martinbobula/weather-forecast-monitor/README.md

 - Runs on a schedule via macOS `launchd` (or manually via a bash script)

 **Success criteria (how “good” is judged):**
-- Alerts are **rare enough to be trusted**, but fast enough to prevent surprises
+- Alerts are **infrequent enough to remain trusted**, but early enough to prevent surprises
-- Alerts trigger on **meaningful changes** (not repeated noise)
+- Alerts trigger on **meaningful forecast changes**, not repeated identical predictions
+- Morning brief provides a concise, decision-ready overview of the next 12 hours
-- Pipeline runs are **repeatable and debuggable** (logs + monitoring table)
+- Pipeline runs are **repeatable, traceable, and debuggable**
-- Data is layered and auditable: raw → modeled → decisions → notifications
+- Data transformations are transparent and auditable (SQL-first modeling)

 **Non-goals (intentional):**
 - No UI or mobile app